 - Delete their own posts.

-Subscriber, are ordinary visitors who have their own account on your website but possess no substantial permissions.
+Subscribers, are ordinary visitors who have their own account on your website but possess no substantial permissions.

 - Subscribers can only read posts.